Here’s why community centres are important to our communities

 If an individual wants to know ‘what’s on’, they’d turn to their local community centre for information.
 They provide valuable information on events, programmes and other activities going on in the community.
 From local am-dram productions to community galas, you can bet all you need to know can be found from your local community centre or village hall.

 Guides, brochures, flyers, newsletters – you name it, your community centre will have it.
+Community centres often have a website or social media bulletin board where local operators can advertise their events.
 Stay connected with what’s going on in your town or city.

 You can also find wider resources from your local community centre.
 The volunteers and staff will be able to signpost individuals to helpful websites or facilities, such as mental health organisations or government advice.